mayur-driod/E-Commerce-Application/README.md

 ## Milestone 14
 added an functionality to delete button to the product data and write and backend endpoint to delete the product with the use of ID.
 Also fixed some of the other bugs I faced which were causing unexpected behaviours and made the routing much more clear.

+## Milestone 15
+In this milestone I created a new navbar that renders on all the pages.
+I added Navlinks for Home, productform, login and signup.
+I first made a new jsx file called navbar and then created the whole navbar.
+I also styled it using Tailwind css.
+I also had other issues that I fixed in home.jsx and styled productform jsx as it had no styling before.